Proteomics has evolved from genomics and the successful sequencing and mapping of the genomes of a wide variety of organisms, including humans.

 In 2018 a series of interviews titled Perspectives in Proteomics Part-II was conducted at HUPO 2018 in Orlando, Florida.
 The interviews were directed and organized by Prof. Sanjeeva Srivastava, IIT Bombay, India.

-Perspectives in Proteomics interviews conducted at HUPO 2017 in Dublin, Ireland
+Perspective in Proteomics interviews conducted at HUPO 2017 in Dublin, Ireland

 In 2017, eleven experts were interviewed in a series of videos titled Perspectives in Proteomics.
 The interview series was directed by Sanjeeva Srivastava and organized by volunteers of the Young Proteomics Investigators Club (YPIC), mentored by Mark Baker, Christopher Borchers and Stephen Pennington.